ucgmsim/slurm_gm_workflow/workflow/environments/README.md

 ### Prerequisite
 This instruction assumes you want to have the latest Python environment for Maui and Mahuika.
-At the top of your `.bashrc`, add these two lines.
+At the top of your `.bashrc`, add the following three lines.

 ```bash
 export MAUI_PYTHON_VER=3.9